-The EU integrated approach to food safety aims to assure a high level of food safety, animal health, animal welfare and plant health within the European Union through coherent farm-to-table measures and adequate monitoring, while ensuring the effective functioning of the internal market.
+The European Commission aims to assure a high level of food safety and animal & plant health within the EU through coherent farm-to-table measures and adequate monitoring, while ensuring an effective internal market.

-The implementation of this approach involves the development of legislative and other actions:
+The implementation of this integrated Food Safety policy in the EU involves various actions, namely:

 - to assure effective control systems and evaluate compliance with EU standards in the food safety and quality, animal health, animal welfare, animal nutrition and plant health sectors within the EU and in third countries in relation to their exports to the EU;

 - to manage international relations with third countries and international organisations concerning food safety, animal health, animal welfare, animal nutrition and plant health;

 - to manage relations with the European Food Safety Authority (EFSA) and ensure science-based risk management.

 The integrated approach to food safety is covered by the following web sections:

 Every European citizen has the right to know how the food he eats is produced, processed, packaged, labelled and sold.